Laptop Not Turning On? Simple Fixes That Actually Work

 Better Charging Habits:

-- Use the original charger cheap replacements cause problems
+• Use original charger cheap replacements gives problem.

 Heat Protection: